-These are my SQL Server Diagnostic Information Queries for December 2021, aka my DMV Diagnostic Queries.
-They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a short amount of time.
-These are my SQL Server Diagnostic Information Queries for December 2021.
+These are my SQL Server Diagnostic Information Queries for December 2022, aka my DMV Diagnostic Queries.
+They allow you to get a very comprehensive view of the configuration and performance of your SQL Server instance in a relatively short amount of time.
+This post is about my SQL Server Diagnostic Information Queries for December 2022.

 Making YouTube videos about these queries has forced me to look at some of them with a new perspective.
 I am also using these queries very intensively at Koerber, so expect even more improvements in the next few months!

 This video walks through all of the Diagnostic Information queries from the SQL Server 2019 set.

 BTW, I often make additional minor updates to the queries periodically during the month, so if you are in doubt, downloading the latest version is always a good idea.
 They are always available from my Resources page.

 Rather than having a separate blog post for each version, I have just put the links for all twelve major versions in this post.
 There are two separate links for each version.
 The first one on the top left is the actual diagnostic query script, and the one below on the right is the matching blank results spreadsheet, with labeled tabs that correspond to each query in the set.

 Here are links to the latest versions of these queries for SQL Managed Instance, Azure SQL Database, and all available versions of SQL Server: